Skip to content

 man in traditional clothes walking through an old stone monastery near lake tana ethiopia

-5. Vibrant Festivals and Celebrations
+5. Traditional Festivals and Celebrations

 ethiopian orthodox christians dressed in white at a traditional festival celebration